BradleyCodeU/bradleycodeu.github.io/_apcsp/console/ConsoleFindDistance.md

 findDistance(1,2,3,4) -> 2.8284271247461903
 ```

-Finally, you MUST create THREE test cases that show the expected result and actual result.
+Finally, you MUST create THREE test cases that show the expected result and print the actual result.
+This must be outside of the function.
 Here is an example of what ONE test case might look like...

 ```
 Expected findDistance(0,0,0,1) -> 1.0